nicklupu/developer-exercise/README.md

 Please fork this repository and commit your changes for review.

-Amend this Readme in your forked repo and use your commits to outline the component you have created and the decisions that you have made.
+I have used Grunt and Pug to compile my page, the gruntfile reads the JSON and then creates an index page using the data.
+I also used the SCSS bootstrap 4 template for styling.